 Etsy has an affiliate program.
 This post will interest you: 45 Affiliate Programs for Artists: Mega Guide (2023)

 Is Selling on Etsy Only for America?

-Etsy is worldwide, but it’s important to understand the limitations of selling overseas.
+Etsy is worldwide, but it’s important to understand the limitations of selling your items overseas.
 Posting to and from America can be prohibitively expensive.
 The prices have skyrocketed.

-This is the result of the Trump administration threatening to withdraw from the UN’s UPU (Universal Postal Union).
+Initially, this was the result of the Trump Administration withdrawing from the UN’s UPU (Universal Postal Union).
 They struck a deal that allowed the US to set its own postal rates for accepting overseas mail.

-The result was a 48% hike in prices, and that was on top of the extra costs of flying mail to the US during Covid.
+The result was a 48% hike in prices, and that was on top of the extra costs of flying mail to the US during Covid (and now the Ukraine war).
 No doubt other countries have returned the favor.

 It means that many sellers no longer find it viable to export their products to the States.
 This affects American sellers less because their internal market is so huge.

 If most of your potential customers are in America and you are elsewhere, you have a competitive disadvantage.

 I don’t know much beyond the theory, but I intend to find out.

 Starting on Udemy